Trans-feminine (Male to Female) Surgeries

 You will also need the privacy to dilate every day.
 Dilation involves inserting a medical dilator into the vagina to keep it from closing.
 The process can be painful and messy.

 Creating a self-lubricating vagina has been a challenge.
 Our surgeons have pioneered an approach using the peritoneal lining.
-This tissue secretes moisture all of the time, but does not increase production with sexual arousal.
 The peritoneal lining is hairless and pink.
 While the peritoneal vaginoplasty does provide moisture, it is not self-lubricating.
 Patients will still need to use water-based lubricant for intercourse and dilation.
-This is a new procedure, and we are still gathering data about the procedure's long-term safety and efficacy.
-This approach can work for patients who are not suited to a traditional penile inversion vaginoplasty.
+This approach can work even for patients who are not suited to a traditional penile inversion vaginoplasty.

 - Vaginoplasty Clinical Pathway